 Web accessibility examples: 5 sites doing it right

-Scope.org.uk, the website for disability equality charity Scope, is a lesson in how to do keyboard accessibility well.
+Scope.org.uk – the website for disability equality charity Scope – is a lesson in how to do keyboard accessibility well.

-Try tabbing through the page, observe the big ‘skip to main content’ banner that appears for the first tab.
+Try tabbing through the page.
+Observe the big ‘skip to main content’ banner that appears for the first tab.

-The site is also a great example of how to achieve beautiful site design that meets accessibility requirements.
-Large, high-res, and captivating imagery is easy on the eye, even for partially-sighted site users, and colours are distinct, with large font sizing, line spacing, and well-designed buttons.
+The site is also a great example of how to achieve a beautiful design that meets accessibility requirements.

 2. SSE Energy

 With an ageing customer base, SSE is embracing inclusive design.
 Its aim is to deliver a great digital service to all its customers alike.

 SSE’s energy business focused its accessibility efforts on the online sign-up journey.

 That's because it provides the most important and profitable user experience on the website.